vmagnin/forcolormap/README.md

 * a modern Fortran compiler, for example GFortran or the Intel ifort/ifx compilers.
 See the [Fortran-lang.org compilers page](https://fortran-lang.org/compilers/) for other compilers.
 * The Fortran Package Manager [fpm](https://fpm.fortran-lang.org/).
+  * For writing PPM files, the library [ForImage](https://github.com/gha3mi/forimage) is used as a fpm dependency.
 * Any operating system.

 ### Testing the project